The starting salary for this role is £41,127 per annum for working 36 hours per week. This is a 24-month fixed term contract.

 To be shortlisted to interview for this position your application will clearly evidence:

-- Project development and management experience, including budgeting, reporting, effective management of contractors and financial management and control.
+- Project management experience, including budgeting, reporting, effective management of contractors and financial management and control

-- Good IT skills including use of MS office (Word, Excel, PowerPoint, Outlook).
+- Good IT skills including use of MS office (Word, Excel, database management systems, PowerPoint).

 We operate a policy of agile working, which means you will have the option to spend part of your week working from home, though this may flex based on business need.
 Currently our team is working 1 to 2 days per week at our offices in Quadrant Court, Woking.